Ansi City: Siege of Ansi

 Emperor Taizong was inclined to accept these proposals, but Zhangsun opposed, stating:

 Emperor Taizong agreed with Zhangsun and did not head toward Ogol.

 As the siege continued, on an occasion, when Emperor Taizong heard the sounds of chickens and pigs coming out of the city, he opined to Li Shiji that it must be that the Goguryeo defenders were preparing an assault and were slaughtering animals beforehand to feast on them.
 Li Shiji therefore prepared for a night assault, which came that very night.
 Emperor Taizong himself led soldiers to repel the assault, and the Goguryeo forces withdrew within the city again.

 Meanwhile, Li Daozong was building a dirt mound to the southeast of the city to use as an attack mechanism, and in response, the Ansi defenders added to the height of the wall to the southeast.
 This process continued for 60 days, and eventually, the dirt mound got so high that from it, one could easily see inside the city.
 Li Daozong had his officer Fu Fu'ai (傅伏愛) take position on the dirt mound.
 Suddenly, the mound had a partial collapse and fell onto the city walls, and the walls collapsed as well.
 At this moment, Fu, for reasons unexplained in history, left his position, and the Goguryeo forces took the opportunity to attack and capture the dirt mound, and instead used it as part of the defensive bulwarks.
 Emperor Taizong, in anger, executed Fu in public and ordered a heavy assault on the dirt mound, but could not capture it within three days.
 Li Daozong bared his feet and begged punishment, but Emperor Taizong pardoned him.

 Meanwhile, winter was approaching, and the grass was drying up.
 Also, the food supplies were running out.
 On October 13, 645, Emperor Taizong ordered a withdrawal.
 He gave a demonstration ceremony next to Ansi before withdrawing.

 In popular culture

-The 2018 South Korean film The Great Battle is based on the battle of Ansi Fortress in 645 AD.
+The South Korean film The Great Battle (2018) is based on the battle of Ansi Fortress in 645 CE.